Introduction to Psychedelics and Neuroscience

 1. What are psychedelics?

-Psychedelics are a class of drugs that can alter perception, mood, and cognitive processes.
-Some common psychedelics include LSD, psilocybin (found in magic mushrooms), and DMT.
+Psychedelics are a category of drugs that can alter perception, mood, and cognitive processes.
+Common psychedelics include LSD, psilocybin (magic mushrooms), and DMT.

 2. How do psychedelics affect the brain?

-Psychedelics work by changing the way neurotransmitters, specifically serotonin, interact with nerve cells in the brain.
-This can lead to changes in perception, mood and thought patterns.
+Psychedelics change the way neurotransmitters, serotonin, interact with nerve cells in the brain, thus leading to changes in perception, mood, and thought patterns.

 3. What are the short-term effects of psychedelics?